 As the Beatles once famously and confusingly sang, “I am the egg man, I am the walrus.”
 I’ve no idea where they were going with that, but walruses are pretty interesting (if smelly) animals.

-They’re most often found near the Arctic Circle in the frozen north – Atlantic walruses in eastern Canada and Greenland; Pacific walruses in northern Russia and Alaska.
+They’re most often found near the Arctic Circle in the frozen north – Atlantic walruses in eastern Canada and Greenland; Pacific walruses in northern Russia and Alaska (You’ll need travel insurance to match your destination).
 They are incredibly sociable animals and they certainly make a lot of noise, snorting and bellowing at each other.
 Fights kick off during the mating season of course, but that’s just part and parcel of the natural world – they’re all friends really.

 Walruses use their impressive dental equipment (up to 3 feet long) for everything from fighting, punching holes in the ice to breathe through, and even dragging themselves along the ice.